sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 return_type | FULL | To return an entire transaction
 return_type | LINE_ITEM | To return a particular line-item of a transaction
-return_type | AMOUNT | To return the transaction amount instead of replacement
+return_type | AMOUNT | To return the transaction amount instead of replacement purchase_time* | - | Specify the date of purchase of the item that is returned number* | - | The actual transaction number of the returned item

 ## Update Transaction Details
 ```shell